Albert E. Cowdrey

-Albert E. Cowdrey (born December 8, 1933 in New Orleans, Louisiana - died August 21, 2022) was an American author who wrote nonfictional historical studies and fantasy and science fiction literature.
-He was educated in Tulane and Johns Hopkins universities and worked for twenty-five years as a military historian, mostly in and around Washington, D.C.
+Albert E. Cowdrey (December 8, 1933 in New Orleans, Louisiana – August 21, 2022) was an American author who wrote nonfictional historical studies and fantasy and science fiction literature.
+He was educated at Tulane University and Johns Hopkins University and worked for twenty-five years as a military historian, mostly in and around Washington, D.C.
 As a Chief of the Special History Branch in the U.S. Army, he wrote a number of books about the history of the medical branches of the army.
 He published the science fiction novel Crux and more than fifty short stories.
-Much of his short fiction has appeared in Fantasy and Science Fiction and centered on his love for New Orleans, where he was born and raised.
-He is the only writer to receive awards from both, the American Historical Association and the World Fantasy Convention.
+Much of his short fiction appeared in Fantasy and Science Fiction and centered on his love for New Orleans, where he was born and raised.
+He is the only writer to receive awards from both the American Historical Association and the World Fantasy Convention.

 In 2003 Cowdrey's short story "Queen for a Day" won the World Fantasy Award.
 His novella "The Overseer" received a nomination in the 2009 World Fantasy Awards.
 His novella "The Tribes of Bela" was a finalist for the 2005 Nebula Award.